lf-lang/lingua-franca/util/tracing/visualization/README.md

 $ RTI -n <number_of_federates> -t
 ```

+For convenience, the RTI and all federates should be launched from the same directory.

-Once the federation stopped executiong, run `fedsd` on all generated `.lft` files:
+Once the federation stopped executing, run `fedsd` on all generated `.lft` files:
 ```
 $ fedsd *.lft
 ```

-The output is an html file named `trace_svg.html` that contains the sequence of interactions
+The output is an html file named `trace_svg.html` (in the current directory) that contains the sequence of interactions
 between the federates and the RTI.